arif20026/event-management/README.md

+# Website Name : Eventpro
+# Website link:

+# Key Features:

+- Website have Home Page(navbar, banner, services, features,customer review,footer section) , about page and career page

+- Service section provide information what services we provide

+- features section provide information what we do from start to end of an event.

+- You can login by creating an account using your email or simply using your google account

+- Service details route is private route. without login one can't visit it.About page and career page is also private route.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.